 Police Point Artist in Residence (AiR) Artist Brief

-Police Point Shire Park (PPSP) and the Point Nepean Peninsula is a nationally significant cultural heritage site ‘…located in the [traditional] lands of the Boon wurrung balug, one of at least six clans of the Bunurong/Boonwurrung who were part of the Kulin Nation of Central Victoria’ (Management and Conservation Management Plan, 2012).
+Police Point Shire Park (PPSP) and the Point Nepean Peninsula is a nationally significant cultural heritage site ‘…located in the [traditional] lands of the Boon wurrung balug, one of at least six clans of the Bunurong/Boonwurrung who are part of the Kulin Nation of Central Victoria’ (Management and Conservation Management Plan, 2012).
 It intersects with Boon Wurrung and European cultural heritage and the present day, and is a place where all people can learn from the past, enjoy the present and share the future.

 From 1850-1970s, Police Point Shire Park was the location of the local Police Barracks and Quarantine station.
 The Gatekeeper’s Cottage was occupied by the police officers with the first Quarantine Station Superintendent being Sebastian Kendall who was stationed at Police Point from 1911 - 1942.
 In 1970, the site was used by the Department of Defence, repurposing the police barracks for army use.
 More recently in 2004, the government transferred the land and the historic cottages to the Mornington Peninsula Shire, and the park was established.
 It has since been added to the National Heritage list in 2006, and is also included in heritage listings at both state and local levels.